AveryMcLean04/P2P-File-Sharing-App/README.md

 | 10   | Alice  | `migrate`                    | Migrate identity keys to a new keypair           |
 | 11   | Either | `exit`                       | Terminate the session and close the application  |

-*Note: This is from Python to Python.
-Java has similar commands with different names

 ## Sample Workflow